-I spent a weekend in Amsterdam alone in July 2021.
-It was my fifth visit to Amsterdam and it was during the leaner months of Covid-19.
-Here are my tips and itinerary for spending the perfect weekend here.
+I spent a weekend in Amsterdam alone on my fifth visit to the city.
+Here are my costs and itinerary for spending the perfect weekend in Amsterdam.

 Oh hey, below is the structure of this Amsterdam weekend guide.
 If you want to jump directly to the weekend itinerary, then you can do so by clicking the link below for that section:

 How much does a weekend in Amsterdam cost?

 Ahem, if it is your first time in Amsterdam then make sure you go through my essential tips for visiting Amsterdam along with this article.
 I have often visited Amsterdam for a weekend and most of my visits were in the summer months.

 My last weekend trip to Amsterdam was in June 2023 and here’s what I spent.
 My Amsterdam weekend expenses will shock you, they were lower than what you’d expect because of the I Amsterdam card:

 Cost of meals and drinks: EUR 160 – 190

 Here’s how I spent money on food and drinks in Amsterdam during the weekend:

 - Dinner with drinks on Friday: EUR 30 (a lot of snacks and 3 beers)

 - Lunch with beer on Saturday: EUR 22